Rrtk2/RRLab/docs/Functions/libraryR.md

 Tired of calling `install.packages()` only to discover the package lives on Bioconductor?
 Sick of cluttered install messages and broken workflows? `libraryR()` solves it.

 This convenience function automatically checks if the given package(s) are installed.
 If not, it attempts installation from **CRAN**, and if that fails, falls back to **Bioconductor** — all silently and without interrupting your script.
 It supports both quoted and unquoted inputs and gives clean, minimal console output via `cli`.
+It also politely notes when a package is already loaded.

 Ideal for reproducible R workflows and anyone who values automation and sanity.